IBE160/beergame/proposal.md

 - **Soft deletes** for user data (GDPR compliance)
 - **Supabase Auth integration**: Users table managed by Supabase Auth with extended profile data

-**Core Tables**:
-1. auth.users (managed by Supabase Auth - authentication)
-2. user_profiles (extended user information linked to auth.users)
-3. teachers (teacher-specific data and subscriptions)
-4. classes (class management)
-5. class_students (many-to-many relationship)
-6. games (game instances)
-7. game_sessions (active gameplay)
-8. players (participants in sessions)
-9. game_rounds (weekly game state - high volume)
-10. player_states (player data per round - high volume)
-11. assessments (generated questions and answers)
-12. subscriptions (payment and access control)
-13. payments (transaction records)

-**Data Relationships**:
-- auth.users (Supabase) has one user_profile (one-to-one)
-- One user_profile can be a teacher (one-to-one via teachers table)
-- One teacher has many classes
-- One class has many students (many-to-many via class_students)
-- One class has many games
-- One game has one session when active
-- One session has exactly 4 players (1-4 human, rest AI)
-- One session has many rounds (20-52 typically)
-- One round has 4 player_states (one per supply chain position)

 **Supabase-Specific Features**:
 - **Real-time subscriptions**: Frontend can subscribe to game_rounds and player_states changes for live updates
 - **RLS Policies**: Students can only view their own games; teachers can view their class games
-- **Database Functions**: Use PostgreSQL functions for complex game logic calculations
-- **Triggers**: Automatic timestamp updates, cost calculations, and data validation

 ### AI Integration Specification
 **AI Use Cases**: